MustaMohamed/Product-Catalog/README.md

 1. Install Dotnet Core 2.2
 2. MSSQL Server
-3. Change tha connection string in `Products Catalog\appsettings.json`
+3. Change the connection string in `Products Catalog\appsettings.json`
 4. Restore Nuget packages
 5. Navigate to `Products Catalog\ClientApp` and run `npm install`
 6. Run the application using dotnet cmd or VS